How parents can help their kids accomplish tasks without immediate rewards

 What is executive functioning?

-Executive functioning is often compared to an air traffic controller who must control planes landing and planes taking off.
+People often compare executive functioning to an air traffic controller who controls planes landing and taking off.
 The air traffic controller needs to pay attention to multiple details, start actions, prioritize important steps, ignore distractions (such as other conversations in the room), regulate their own emotions and persist even if work becomes tiresome.

-In cognitive terms, our executive functioning system helps regulate the flow of information and emotions, maintains focus on tasks, prioritizes what needs to be done and keeps us organized.
-In fact, many of us may find that we have some difficulties with some of these skills.
+Our executive functioning system regulates the flow of information and emotions.
+It helps us maintain focus on tasks.
+It prioritizes what needs to be done and keeps us organized.
+Many people find they struggle with some of these skills.

-It is useful to consider all the small steps that go into specific actions, as many of us take these skills for granted, when broken down it is easier to understand how being deficient in one or more of these skills can genuinely impact performance.
-We may need to ignore distractions, shift from one task to another, regulate our emotions, get started on tasks, plan and organize both materials and time, hold multiple pieces of information simultaneously and then effectively give ourselves feedback about how we are doing.
+Consider all the small steps that go into specific actions.
+Many of us take these skills for granted.
+When we break them down, we can better understand how deficiencies in one or more skills can genuinely impact performance.
+Our brains must ignore distractions, shift attention from one task to another, regulate emotions, start tasks promptly, plan and organize materials and time, hold multiple pieces of information at once, and give ourselves effective feedback on our progress.
 Wow!
 That is a lot!

 When your child has challenges with executive functioning